Infrared Sauna Benefits

 Who can provide tips for enhancing the benefits of an infrared sauna session?

 Those in the best position to give you real, actionable tips for enhancing the benefits using a sauna can provide are your healthcare providers.
-They understand your health, so they can tell you what you should and maybe should not do.
+They understand your health, so they can tell you what you should and should not do.
+Additionally, consult the sauna manufacturer recommendations.
+They may have advice, as could online communities of those who have used the saunas in the past.
+Staff at wellness centers as well as licensed sauna therapists may also be able to assist.

 What are the health benefits of using an infrared sauna?